k1mittal/Causes_of_Power_Outages/README.md

 - Model 1: `CAUSE.CATEGORY.DETAIL` vs `U.S._STATE`

+$H_0$: Cause category detail is MAR with respect to U.S. state

+$H_a$: Cause category detail is not MAR with respect to U.S. state

+We will perform a permutation test on missing (False or True) and using the TVD as the test statistic, since U.S. state is categorical.

 The missingness analysis for the `CAUSE.CATEGORY.DETAIL` with respect to `U.S._STATE` resulted in a p-value of `0.0`, indicating that the missingness pattern for this variable is **Missing at Random (MAR)**.
 This suggests that the missing cause category details can be related to the state, which is important for guiding the handling of missing values in subsequent analyses.

 <!-- Embed the Scatter Plot HTML file -->